nodeshift/tutorial/api/README.md

 - referrerPolicy
 - xssFilter

-At this point you have a REST API which supports the basic CRUD operations and is protected from some of the typical threats.
+At this point you have a REST API which supports the basic CRUD operations and is protected from some of typical threats.

-## Wrap up and Next steps
+## Wrap up and next steps

-This tutorial provided you with a basic introduction to creating a READ API that implements the four CRUD operations and you should understand the underlying concepts.
+This tutorial provided you with a basic introduction to creating a REST API that implements the four CRUD operations and you should understand the underlying concepts.

 If you have not already read some of the references we provided along the way now would be a great time to either go back in order to get a deeper level of understanding of some of the concepts or note them down to check out later.